danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

 ## Stage Equities data: *[Load-Equities_STG.ipynb](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Python-ETL-Process/Load-Equities_STG.ipynb)*

-We load the file *SP500_GICS_Combined.csv* that we merged with all Equity data as long as the tickers matches the tickers found in the *SP500_Equities_Prices.csv* file.
+We load the file *SP500_GICS_Combined.csv* that we merged with all Equity data if the tickers match the tickers found in the *SP500_Equities_Prices.csv* file.
 The last row in the *SP500_Equities_Prices.csv* file is removed as there are usually comments at the end of the data from Barchart.
 We compare the 2 sources to ensure we have the latest valid list of S&P500 tickers.
 If the tickers are valid, we keep the Ticker, Name and Sub_Industry_ID records from *SP500_GICS_Combined.csv*.
 We then load the data into the *Data_STG* table.

 ## Load Equities data: *[Load-Equities.ipynb](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Python-ETL-Process/Load-Equities.ipynb)*